HIPAA Posture

 Security Rule

-45 CFR Part 164, Subpart C. AES-256 encryption at rest, TLS 1.3 in transit, platform-native access controls, and audit logging meet the administrative, physical, and technical safeguard requirements.
+45 CFR Part 164, Subpart C. AES-256 encryption at rest, TLS 1.3 in transit, and platform-native access controls implement the technical safeguard requirements (§164.312).
+Administrative and physical safeguards (§§164.308, 164.310) are shared with the covered entity.

 Breach Notification Rule